 This is why venture capitalists will ask “why now” as they may have invested in a Tuesday Person who hit the zeitgeist too early and couldn’t capitalize on it.
 It really pisses off the founder who knows “but I was first.”

 As a Tuesday person, I hate when this happens.
 I loathe seeing people I perceive as less capable or intelligent than me hit a zeitgeist moment exactly on Thursday.
 The trouble is they are right.
 They won.
 They got the timing right.
 I didn’t.

 And yes being a Thursday mover is good.
 But it’s crucial to understand who can win this game.
 The only way to win the Thursday Styles problem is to be in finance, media or culture work that can place a call option on the Thursday future on Tuesday.
 You have to be able to hold an opinion on the future zeitgeist long enough for Thursday to get published.

 It requires patience to be a Tuesday person.
+And it takes resources.
 Knowing you will look wrong for a bit.
-That you will lose money when Tuesday knowledge takes longer to become Thursday Style’s common knowledge.
+Knowing that you will lose money when Tuesday knowledge takes longer to become Thursday Style’s common knowledge.
 If you can hold it’s the ultimate form of future leverage.
 That’s alpha.

 And better yet, it’s “possible” to influence.
 Publicists make their clients on Tuesday shine on Thursday.
 And capture the upside.
 Folks who are extremely online spot how market makers make zeitgeist hit.
 Cathie Wood at ARK Innovations has been playing the media in exactly this way.
 The largest experiment in making Tuesday thinkers hit before Thursday is Margit Wennmachers at a16z.

 Centralizing zeitgeist and monetizing it with future calls with narratives they tell on platforms they own stakes in has massive potential.
 The smart money is turning their Tuesday zeitgeist into Thursday Styles and taking it to the bank.